canonical/netplan/doc/netplan-yaml.md

 Physical devices

 > (Examples: ethernet, modem, wifi) These can dynamically come and go between
-> reboots and even during runtime (hotplugging).
+> reboots and even during runtime (hot plugging).
 In the generic case, they
 > can be selected by `match:` rules on desired properties, such as name/name
 > pattern, MAC address, driver, or device paths.
 In general these will match
 > any number of devices (unless they refer to properties which are unique